Topic

 What types of companies should consider a carryback?

 A carryback generally makes sense for companies who have a significant tax liability across one or more of their three prior tax years.
 A common use case is a sizable tax event, like a strategic divestiture, within the three-year carryback window.
-This holds true for public and private companies, both of whom Reunion has supported in carryback transactions.

 When and how do you apply for a carryback refund request?